Pittsburgh Freethought Community

 Wednesday, May 22, 2024, 7:00 – 8:30 pm

-And here without anger or resentment I bid you farewell.
-Sincerely wishing, that as men and christians, ye may always fully and uninterruptedly enjoy every civil and religious right; and be, in your turn, the means of securing it to others; but that the example which ye have unwisely set, of mingling religion with politics, may be disavowed and reprobated by every inhabitant of America.
+And here without anger or resentment I bid you farewel.
+Sincerely wishing, that as men and christians, ye may always fully and uninterruptedly enjoy every civil and religious right; and be, in your turn, the means of securing it to others; but that the example which ye have unwisely set, of mingling religion with politics, may be disavowed and reprobated by every inhabitant of AMERICA.

 We hope you will join us for this discussion.
 You are also welcomed if you have not read the book, but please take a look at one or more of these resources.